nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```
 ________________________________________________
-The following expenditure has been added:
+The following entry has been added:
 Description: McDonalds
 Price: $10.50
 Category: Food